What are key considerations when designing AI-driven products to ensure they remain accessible to all users?

 Twitter used to have a fantastic “increase contrast” mode on mobile.
 Aside from the fact that it really was a nice accessibility feature that people could flip on and off, it was also beautiful.
 And it allowed different color templates you could select from if blue wasn’t a color you could see because of colorblindness or other vision deficiencies.

-Adjustable interfaces can mean alternating the visual interface or ensuring that individuals who can’t see have an auditory experience that’s equally as lovely.
+Adjustable interfaces1 can mean alternating the visual interface or ensuring that individuals who can’t see have an auditory experience that’s equally as lovely.
 Ensuring the user can set their preferences at the onset, or easily in settings is a no-brainer — especially with the use of agents that can “follow along” a user’s journey and adjust that experience with input.

 And in the age of A.I, a great question is: “do we consider ‘adjustable interfaces’ the same as ‘probabilistic interfaces’?
 The answer is no though.
 While both deal with the idea of adapting the interface to the user, adjustable interfaces rely on direct user input, while probabilistic interfaces rely on predictions and machine learning.